zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec03.md

  * No response on NSEC query from ns2.

 ### ERROR-NSEC-QUERY
-No response and error in response, respectively, from the NS.
+No response and error in response on NSEC query, respectively, from two NS.

 * Zone: "error-nsec-query.dnssec03.xa"
  * Normal response on DNSKEY query from ns1 and ns2.